mg202122/simple_shell/README.md

 Second team project for the ALX-SE program

 Authors for this project include:

-* Derrick Kwabena A. Oti
+Derrick Kwabena Acheamong Oti

-* Adowarim Lugu-zuri
+Adowarim Lugu-zuri